Bulgaria

 • Small backpack (for your water bottle, snacks, camera, etc.)

-• Medication - only prescription medicines you may need since you can buy all basic non-prescription drugs in Bulgaria.
+• Medication - only prescription medication you may need, since you can buy all basic non-prescription drugs in Bulgaria.
+Make sure to have all your medication in your carry-on luggage while traveling.

 • A converter to EU type electricity wall-plug if needed.